dstackai/dstack/docs/docs/usage/deps.md

 </div>

 !!! info "NOTE:"
-    Tags are only supported for remote runs.
-If you want to use a tag for a local run, you must first push the artifacts of the local run using the `dstack push` command.

     You can create also a tag by uploading arbitrary local files.
 To do this, use the `dstack tags add` command with the `-a PATH` argument, which should point to the local folder containing local files.